Sangeet01/ganga2D_v0/README.md

 Please ensure your contributions align with the Apache License 2.0.

 ## Contact
-For questions or support, contact www.linkedin.com/in/sangeet-sangiit01.
+Contributions to ganga3D are welcome!
+Please fork the repository, make your changes, and submit a pull request.
+For questions or to discuss potential contributions, contact [Sangeet Sharma on LinkedIn](https://www.linkedin.com/in/sangeet-sangiit01).